 California gambling law remains complex for online casino players.
 Real-money play is not currently legal, and sweepstakes casinos will soon be banned; however, you can still play free casino games with no download or purchase required.
 Our experts will guide you through California's online gambling world, including how to play at California online casinos and where to find the best games.

 California offers a variety of legal gambling options and has some of the most complex gambling laws in the United States.
-The vast majority of CA gambling is land-based – tribal casinos and card rooms operate a range of games, while sweepstakes games are still available to play at Stake.us, as well as free online slots at Gambino Slots.
+The vast majority of CA gambling is land-based – tribal casinos and card rooms operate a range of games, while free online slots are available at Gambino Slots.
 In addition, pari-mutuel horse racing betting, lottery, and charitable gaming are available for players.

 Tribal casinos, operating under the IGRA, offer slot machines and table games like blackjack and roulette.
 No commercial casinos are open in California.
 Alongside casino games at tribal casinos, poker is one of the most popular games available at both tribal casinos and dedicated poker rooms, which are some of the most historic gambling facilities in the state.